Language Conditioning Improves Accuracy of Aircraft Goal Prediction in Non-Towered Airspace: Experiments

 \subsubsection{Hypothesis}

-We hypothesize that conditioning the aircraft goal prediction model on intent labels from radio calls will decrease average displacement error (ADE) and final displacement error (FDE) of predicted future goals compared to only conditioning the model on the position histories and wind contexts of each aircraft.
+We hypothesize that conditioning the aircraft goal prediction model on intent labels from radio calls will decrease final displacement error (FDE) of predicted future goals compared to only conditioning the model on the position histories and wind contexts of each aircraft.